lite-xl/lite-xl-lsp/README.md

 -- like cmake or meson)
 lspconfig.clangd.setup()

--- Activate the lua-language-server, set the server command -- (which needs to be set for this lsp server) and modify the -- default settings in order to disable diagnostics. lspconfig.sumneko_lua.setup {
+-- Activate the lua-language-server, set the server command and -- modify the default settings in order to disable diagnostics. lspconfig.sumneko_lua.setup {
   command = {
     "/path/to/lua-language-server/bin/Linux/lua-language-server",